 - This project is to construct a new floodwall (or a coastal structure) that would follow a "hypotenuse" alignment between the existing Promenade and the USACE Bulkhead.
 The project will also backfill the triangle to make it function more like a coastal structure.
-This would also provide additional land area for future use. - AE Selected (HDR) - The consultant submitted their proposal on 4/26/17; it will be reviewed and negotiated prior to contract execution.
+This would also provide additional land area for future use. - AE Selected (HDR) - The consultant submitted their proposal on 4/26/17.